History of water supply and sanitation: Indus Valley Civilization

 The Indus Valley civilization in Asia shows early evidence of public water supply and sanitation.
 The system the Indus developed and managed included a number of advanced features.
 An exceptional example is the Indus city of Lothal (c.
 2350).
-In Lothal, the ruler's house had their own private bathing platform and latrine, which was connected to an open street drain that discharged into the towns dock.
+In Lothal, the ruler's house had their own private bathing platform and latrine, which was connected to an open street drain that discharged into the town's dock.
 A number of the other houses of the acropolis had burnished brick bathing platforms, that drained into a covered brick sewer, held together with a gypsum-based mortar, that ran to a soak pit outside the towns walls, while the lower town offered soak jars (large buried urns, with a hole in the bottom to permit liquids to drain), the latter of which were regularly emptied and cleaned.
 Water was supplied from two wells in the town, one in the acropolis, and the other on the edge of the dock.

 The urban areas of the Indus Valley civilization included public and private baths.
 Sewage was disposed through underground drains built with precisely laid bricks, and a sophisticated water management system with numerous reservoirs was established.
 In the drainage systems, drains from houses were connected to wider public drains.
 Many of the buildings at Mohenjo-daro had two or more stories.
-Water from the roof and upper storey bathrooms was carried through enclosed terracotta pipes or open chutes that emptied out onto the street drains.
+Water from the roof and upper story bathrooms was carried through enclosed terracotta pipes or open chutes that emptied out onto the street drains.

 The earliest evidence of urban sanitation was seen in Harappa, Mohenjo-daro, and the recently discovered Rakhigarhi of Indus Valley civilization.
 This urban plan included the world's first urban sanitation systems.
 Within the city, individual homes or groups of homes obtained water from wells.
 From a room that appears to have been set aside for bathing, waste water was directed to covered drains, which lined the major streets.

 Devices such as shadoofs were used to lift water to ground level.
 Ruins from the Indus Valley Civilization like Mohenjo-daro in Pakistan and Dholavira in Gujarat in India had settlements with some of the ancient world's most sophisticated sewage systems.
 They included drainage channels, rainwater harvesting, and street ducts.

 Stepwells have mainly been used in the Indian subcontinent.